Skip to content

 14. Shutdown and Lifecycle Boundaries

-Graceful quit saves the session and shows a resume command.
+Graceful quit (/quit or /exit) saves the session and shows a resume command.
 Immediate Ctrl-C exits without that quit flow.
 App cleanup clears approval handlers and closes MCP connections.

 15. Extension Points